-Air Emission Point Source Air Quality Management and Mitigation Measures Ongoing monitoring and maintenance of the activated carbon system will be conducted.
-MILIPP STACK Ongoing monitoring (by sampling and obtaining results by analysis) of air emissions from the stack will be conducted to assess compliance with the EPL.
+Air Emission Point Source Air Quality Management and Mitigation Measures It is noted the requirement to monitor depositional dust was removed from the Project Approval by Modification 3 in October 2011.
+Ongoing monitoring and maintenance of the activated carbon system will be conducted.
+MOPP Stack Ongoing monitoring (by sampling and obtaining results by analysis) of air emissions from the stack will be conducted to assess compliance with the EPL.
 Preventive maintenance programs will be implemented where appropriate.